 Florence Warnock Scholarship--Awarded annually to a graduating senior from a Black Hawk County (Iowa) high school who has a 3.00 high school grade-point average.
 Student must file a FAFSA and show financial need; be an active membership in a church, synagogue, or mosque; and demonstrate character, citizenship, and leadership qualities.
 For additional information, contact the Florence Warnock Scholarship Committee, First Presbyterian Church, 505 Franklin St., Waterloo, IA 50703, (319) 233-6145.

-UI Homecoming Scholarship--Awarded to students who will have sophomore or junior standing by September 1 who possess a minimum GPA of 2.974 and demonstrate outstanding leadership to the University of Iowa and its community.
-Additional information is available from the Center for Student Involvement & Leadership, 145 Iowa Memorial Union.
-Applications are available on the UI Homecoming web site.
+UI Homecoming Scholarship--Awarded to students who will have sophomore or junior standing for the fall semester and demonstrate outstanding leadership to the University of Iowa and its community.
+Applications are available on the UI Homecoming website.